pycom/pycom-micropython-sigfox/ports/qemu-arm/README.md

 The purposes of this port are to enable:

 1. Continuous integration
-    - run tests agains architecture-specific parts of code base
+    - run tests against architecture-specific parts of code base
 2. Experimentation
     - simulation & prototyping of anything that has architecture-specific code